الصفحة الرئيسية

 About the Program

-AUC's Intensive Academic English Program for Undergraduates
+AUC's Intensive English Program for Undergraduates

-The Intensive Academic English (IEP) for undergraduates offers ELIN 0101 (Intermediate English), and ELIN 0102 (Advanced English).
+The Intensive English Program (IEP) for undergraduates offers ELIN 0101 (Intermediate English), and ELIN 0102 (Advanced English).
 Students are placed in one of the two levels according to their scores on the International English Language Testing System (IELTS) or Test of English as a Foreign Language Internet-Based Test (TOEFL-iBT).

 The IEP is fully accredited by the Commission for English Language Program Accreditation (CEA).